spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 ## Stack deletion

-A stack cannot be deleted if it has upstream or downstream dependencies.
-If you want to delete a stack, you need to delete all of its dependencies first.
+A stack cannot be deleted if it has downstream dependencies (child stacks depending on it).
+If you want to delete such stack, you need to delete all of its downstream dependencies first.
+However, if a stack only has upstream dependencies (parent stacks that it depends on), it can be deleted without any issues.

 ## Ordered Stack creation and deletion